SimonLederer/fullstackdeepdive0/README.md

 # fullstackdeepdive Section 0
-Each branch is the solution to each question
+Each file is the solution to each question